abwilf/MGC_database_merge/README.md

 ## Running the scripts
 ### Alumni Relations Manager
+Ask development to send you a spreadsheet in excel format - `.xlsx` - with the following columns:

+`dev_id, title, first, last, no_contact, no_solicitation, no_email, email, address, city, state, zip, home, cell`

+Clean up the file they send you by naming it `dev.xlsx` and changing the column names to match the ones above.
+It does not matter if there are extra columns, but the spreadsheet must have the columns above named properly to work.
+The colors of the spreadsheet don't affect the program's performance.

-Move the files `alumni.csv` and `dev_db.csv` into the `mgc_db_merge` directory.
+Move the files `alumni.xlsx` and `dev.xlsx` into the `mgc_db_merge` folder.

 NOTE: It is important that you name the files exactly as they are named above.
+You can also name them `alumni.csv` and `dev.csv`, but you will need to type `#` at the beginning of line 3 of `alumni_script.py`, delete the `#` at the beginning of line 4, and save the file before you run the program.
+If you don't have a coding text editor, I would just convert the files from `.csv` to `.xlsx`.

 Copy and paste the following code into your terminal.

+The new database is in the file `alumni_new.csv`

+Change the name of `alumni_new.csv` to `alumni.csv` and reupload it to the Alumni Google Drive so the rest of the team has an updated copy.

 ```
 source env/bin/activate